Social market economy: United Kingdom

 In the United Kingdom, the concept of the social market economy was first introduced by the Conservative politician Keith Joseph.
 Following World War II, the main political parties agreed on the nationalization of industry and close economic regulation.
 In the 1970s, Joseph introduced the idea as an alternative to the post-war consensus allowing free markets for competition and innovation whilst the role of government was to help hold the ring, provide infrastructure, maintain a stable currency, a framework of laws, implementation of law and order, provision of a safety net (welfare state), defence of property rights and all other rights involved in the economic process.
 Throughout his political career, Joseph used his position to restate the principles of the social market economy and re-direct Conservative policy in Britain.
 Joseph eventually set up a think tank in 1974 to study the model and initially called it the Ludwig Erhard Foundation and Institute for a Social Market Economy before settling on the name Centre for Policy Studies.

 European Union

 The Treaty on European Union set the following goals in Article 3(3):

 Misconceptions

-Although one of the main factors for the emergence of the European model of capitalism was the attempt to ameliorate the conditions of workers under capitalism and thus stave off the emergence of socialism or socialist revolution, American critics and Eurosceptics identify the social market model with the notions of the welfare state and sometimes mistakenly identify it as being socialistic.
+Although one of the main factors for the emergence of the European model of capitalism was the attempt to ameliorate the conditions of workers under capitalism and thus stave off the emergence of socialism or socialist revolution, American critics and Eurosceptics identify the social market model with the notions of the welfare state and sometimes mistakenly identify it as being socialist.